-Kalan Jones discuss training adaptations when working with our youth.
+Kalan Jones discusses training adaptations when working with our youth.

-When developing a training program for adolescents one must be aware of many different factors that will determine the effectiveness of the program.
-The program design must be based around goals that can be achieved by the age group of the children that are partaking in the program.
-When setting predetermined goals these goals must be reachable and specific to the physical activities or sports that the children will perform.
+When developing a training program for adolescents, one must be aware of many different factors that will determine the effectiveness of the program.
+The program design must be based on goals that can be achieved by the age group of the children that are partaking in the program.
+When setting predetermined goals, these goals must be reachable and specific to the physical activities or sports that the children will perform.

-There are two major physiological changes that adolescents will undergo while participating in a training program.
-The first and less significant physiological change that adolescents will go experience is hypertrophy.
-Hypertrophy is defined as an increase in size of the skeletal muscle cells, making the muscle fibres larger.
-Hypertrophy aids in movement by increasing the size of muscle.
+There are two significant physiological changes that adolescents will undergo while participating in a training program.
+The first and less significant physiological change that adolescents will experience is hypertrophy.
+Hypertrophy is defined as an increase in the size of the skeletal muscle cells, making the muscle fibres larger.
+Hypertrophy aids in movement by increasing the size of the muscle.
 This increase in skeletal muscle size will allow the muscle to produce more force.
-This change is fairly insignificant and rarely seen in a great extent in adolescents; however, it may be seen in certain individuals who have a greater biological maturity or genetics.
-Adolescents are lacking a major hormone that contributes to hypertrophy, that hormone is testosterone (Baechle & Earle, 2008).
+This change is fairly insignificant and rarely seen to a great extent in adolescents; however, it may be seen in certain individuals who have greater biological maturity or genetics.
+Adolescents lack a significant hormone that contributes to hypertrophy; that hormone is testosterone (Baechle & Earle, 2008).
 Because testosterone is absent in most adolescents, hypertrophy may not occur; therefore, it may not be a major factor in the changes seen in adolescent resistance training.

 The second biological change involves the nervous system.
 Training involves neural factors within the nervous system of an adolescent that will facilitate increases in strength.
 Major neural changes that occur include; motor unit activation, motor unit coordination, motor unit recruitment, and motor unit firing.
-These neural changes lead to a greater expression of strength as well as improved coordination, agility, balance, and power (Faigenbaum, et. al., 2009).
-A motor unit is a motor neuron and the muscle fibres it innervates (Baechle & Earle, 2008).
-So the neural changes related to participation in a resistance training program for adolescents directly effects muscle fibres A well designed resistance training program has the potential to have a major impact on an adolescent's nervous system, increasing the efficiency of dynamic movements and skills.
-In order to force the nervous system to adapt properly adolescents need to be taught proper lifting technique when entering into a resistance training program.
-Adolescents should be taught very basic movements that will improve all of the neural factors that were previously mentioned.
+These neural changes lead to a higher expression of strength as well as improved coordination, agility, balance, and power (Faigenbaum, et al., 2009).
+A motor unit is a motor neuron, and the muscle fibres it innervates (Baechle & Earle, 2008).
+So the neural changes related to participation in a resistance training program for adolescents directly affect muscle fibres.
+A well-designed resistance training program has the potential to have a major impact on an adolescent's nervous system, increasing the efficiency of dynamic movements and skills.
+To force the nervous system to adapt properly, adolescents need to be taught proper lifting techniques when entering into a resistance training program.
+Adolescents should be taught fundamental movements that will improve all of the neural factors that were previously mentioned.

-It is important that adolescents understand the importance of each of the techniques that may be used in the training regime.
+Adolescents must understand the importance of each of the techniques that may be used in the training regime.
 Safety is the most important training concept that adolescents need to understand.
-If these youth understand proper etiquette for resistance training and can produce correct body movements then they will see optimum results from a training program.
+If these youth understand proper etiquette for resistance training and can produce correct body movements, then they will see optimum results from a training program.

-The major goals that should be gained from a program include; injury prevention, improvement of motor skill performance, athletic performance, flexibility, strength, power, reduce obesity, reduce risk of osteopenia and/or osteoporosis, and several psychosocial factors (Faigenbaum, et. al., 2009).
-All of the above mentioned benefits of resistance training will facilitate the development of the adolescents' coordinative skills and abilities.
+The major goals that should be gained from a program include; injury prevention, improvement of motor skill performance, athletic performance, flexibility, strength, power, reduce obesity, reduce the risk of osteopenia and/or osteoporosis, and several psychosocial factors (Faigenbaum, et. al., 2009).
+All of the benefits, as mentioned above of resistance training, will facilitate the development of adolescents' coordinative skills and abilities.

-In conclusion a resistance training protocol should be developed with very distinctive purposes for adolescents.
-With the duel purpose in mind to force adaptations to the nervous system as well as individual muscle fibres, adolescents can experience physiological improvements.
+In conclusion, a resistance training protocol should be developed with very distinctive purposes for adolescents.
+With the dual purpose in mind to force adaptations to the nervous system as well as individual muscle fibres, adolescents can experience physiological improvements.
 A resistance training program can improve neurological functions to a great extent and may or may not produce hypertrophy in muscle cells.
 These neurological factors play a major role in motor skills and coordination in adolescents.
 Resistance training may also induce hypertrophy, also aiding in major adaptations in the nervous system.
-There are many benefits that an adolescent can gain from a well designed training program.
-Not only will their general level of coordinative will improve, but athletic abilities, prevention of injuries, athletic performances, and strength abilities will be enhanced.
+There are many benefits that an adolescent can gain from a well-designed training program.
+Not only will their general level of coordination improve, but athletic abilities, prevention of injuries, athletic performances, and strength abilities will be enhanced.

 About the Author